zama-ai/fhevm-react-template/README.md

    - **Chain ID**: `31337`
    - **Currency Symbol**: `ETH`

+### ⚠️ Common pitfalls

+- If contracts are not found, make sure submodules are initialized with
+  `git submodule update --init --recursive` and that you have run `pnpm install`.
+- If the frontend shows network or RPC errors, double-check that `MNEMONIC` and `INFURA_API_KEY` are correctly set in your Hardhat environment.
+- If the app builds but cannot read contract state, verify that `NEXT_PUBLIC_ALCHEMY_API_KEY` and `packages/nextjs/contracts/deployedContracts.ts` point to the right network and deployed addresses.

 ### ⚠️ Sepolia Production note

 - In production, `NEXT_PUBLIC_ALCHEMY_API_KEY` must be set (see `packages/nextjs/scaffold.config.ts`).
 The app throws if missing.